bmoneill/enigma/docs/enigmacli.md

-# enigmacli
+# enigmacli: Enigma simulator

-This is a CLI M3 Enigma simulator.
+This is a CLI Enigma simulator.

 ### Usage